-Batteries stores energy as chemical energy and releases it as electric energy.
+What is a Battery?Batteries stores energy as chemical energy and releases it as electric energy.
 Chemical reactions in a battery create an electric current.
 While the types, sizes and combination of chemicals vary, batteries and divided into two main classes- primary batteries and secondary batteries.

 A battery works by separating electrons from atoms in the battery’s material and “pushing” them into an electric circuit.
 A circuit is a looping path through which electric current travels.
 The flow of electrons through the circuit forms a current.
 Battery powered devices change the electric energy of the current into other useful forms of energy such as light, sound and motion.